McDonald’s E. coli Outbreak Climbs to 104 Cases & 1 Death

 Recent illnesses may not be reported yet, as it typically takes 3 to 4 weeks to confirm if someone is part of an outbreak.
 The actual number of cases is likely higher since many recover without medical treatment and aren’t tested for E. coli.

-When People Got Sick McDonald's E. Coli Outbreak
+What dates and When People Got Sick from McDonald's E. Coli Outbreak

 State of Residence Number of Sick People